Hallelujah78/crossword-app/NOTES.md

 - the user gets bored with this puzzle and presses the "Generate Puzzle" button
 - now we don't care about the app state as it will be recreated from scratch
   - we get the starting grid (from `/data.grid.ts`) and call `initializeGrid(grid)`
-  - we take the return value from that and call `initializeApp(gridState)`
+  - we take the return value from that and call `createCluesFromGrid(gridState)`
   - selectedPuzzle is set to ""
   - selectedCell is undefined
   - selectedClue is ""